dodor101/small-project/README.md

 # small-project

 This is a small practice project to refresh my knowledge on html and css.
-Where I built a simple static website with a navbar header including a hero section, a contact form section and footer.
+Where I built a simple static website with a navbar header including a hero section, a contact form section and footer.[Click to visit website]('https://dodor101.github.io/small-project/')

 ## Technology